-Learn coaching skills from professional football coaches
+Learn coaching skills from professional soccer coaches

-Learning the proper training techniques and strategies are key to being a good football coach.
+Learning the proper training techniques and strategies are key to being a good soccer coach.
 Each day, you’ll join a training session with professional coaches who will teach you various aspects of the game.
 You’ll learn game rules, effective warm-up and cool-down exercises, and match preparation.
 On top of this, you’ll also learn basic first aid and how to coach different ages groups.

-Prepare football training sessions
+Prepare soccer training sessions

-Every training session is an opportunity to develop the skills of the children who attend the football club.
+Every training session is an opportunity to develop the skills of the children who attend the soccer club.
 If you show show enthusiasm and confidence, they’ll follow your lead and instruction.
 This training will help them improve their:

 - Ball control